 - We provide professional services and programs to assist teens in achieving their recreational, educational and career-oriented goals.

 - We respect the needs and expectations of teens and value their opinions.

 Community Service opportunities are available in two ways: as a member on the Teen Board or as a Volunteen.
-For more information contact the Teen Alley at 909.395.2225 or at Colony High Branch Library at 909.395.2271.
+For more information contact the Teen Alley at 909.395.2228 or at Lewis Family Branch at 909.395.2272.

 Homework Help is provided at the Ovitt Family Community Library.
 They will provide homework help to teens ages 13-18.
 We do ask that students requesting homework helpers bring their materials to their sessions.
 Homework Help schedules and times change.
 To schedule an appointment, please call 909.395.2243 prior to your first session.

-At both the Ovitt Family Community Library and the Colony High Branch Library, children can access the internet, perform research and type school assignments.
+At both the Ovitt Family Community Library and the Lewis Family Branch, children can access the internet, perform research and type school assignments.

 Homework Help is provided at the Ovitt Family Community Library by Cal Poly work study students.
 They provide homework help to school aged children, ages 5 – 12.
 Homework help is by appointment only.
 Appointments can be made up to one week in advance.
 We ask that students bring their homework materials to their Homework Help appointment.
 Homework Help schedules and times change quarterly.
 To schedule an appointment, please call 909.395.2207 during library hours.

 Adults 18 or older can use ZIP Books, a new service available at the Ontario City Library.
 Simply fill out a request form at any desk, and the title will be shipped directly to your home address.
 This service is free thanks to a grant from the California State Library, but customers are required to have a current Ontario City Library Card.
 Restrictions do apply.
 For additional information, contact the Ovitt Family Community Library Adult Reference Desk 909.395.2205, or the Lewis Family Branch Reference Desk 909.395.2256.